SAG-AFTRA Contracts

 It is important to note that under the Sound Recordings Code, the music content cannot be used in any other medium, such as television, theatrical, commercial, etc. The Music Department calls these “conversions” and will handle these claims.

-8. Television Contracts
+8. Television contracts

 Television contracts vary depending on the type of project.
 These include: